zk4x/zyx/LIMITS.md

 Zyx will create 8 queues on each OpenCL device.
 If your device supports fewer queues, this can be manually changed.
 Please contact the developer or change value queues_per_device in OpenCLDev::new function.
 Runtime setting of this value is only available in OpenCL 2.0.

+## Shapes & Axes

+Zyx supports maximum of size of single dimension up to usize::MAX.
+Maximum number of dimensions in a tensor is usize::MAX.
+This allows for tensors with up to usize::MAX elements.
+If it is insufficient, these limits are easy to change in shape.rs and axes.rs.
+Please contact developer if you would like to implement more general way of adjusting these limits.